Ukhang/number-converter/README.md

 ![pg](https://user-images.githubusercontent.com/94834060/202711585-3325061a-46d1-47a0-985c-fa7d0b715077.png)

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Purpose

-## Learn More
+I made this project to further improve my skills of React logic building

 To learn more about Next.js, take a look at the following resources: